chaitaliijawale/Stride_Case_Study/README.md

 - Provide insights through exploratory data analysis, machine learning model results, accuracy measures, and business recommendations for current and future scenarios.

 ## Installation
-Clone the github repository and navigate to the terminal (make sure thay python 3.9.* is already installed)
+Clone the github repository and navigate to the terminal (make sure that python 3.9.* is already installed)

 ```
 pip install -r requirements.txt